markbrough/sage-iati/README.md

 ## License: AGPL v3.0

-Copyright (C) 2015 Mark Brough, Publish What You Fund
+Copyright (C) 2015-2019 Mark Brough, Publish What You Fund Copyright (C) 2019 Andy Lulham

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as